Preface

 Since the last edition was published, I’ve developed a library called empiricaldist that provides objects that represent statistical distributions.
 This library is more mature now, so the updated code makes better use of it.

-The third edition covers the same topics, in almost the same order, but the text is substantially revised.
+The third edition covers the same topics as the original, in almost the same order, but the text is substantially revised.
 Some of the examples are new; others are updated with new data.
 I’ve developed new exercises, revised some of the old ones, and removed a few.
 I think the updated exercises are better connected to the examples, and more interesting.

 Overall, I think these changes make Think Stats a better book.
 I hope you like it!